duckdb/duckdb-web/_posts/2022-11-14-announcing-duckdb-060.md

 The DuckDB team is happy to announce the latest DuckDB version (0.6.0) has been released.
 This release of DuckDB is named "Oxyura" after the [White-headed duck (Oxyura leucocephala)](https://en.wikipedia.org/wiki/White-headed_duck) which is an endangered species native to Eurasia.

 To install the new version, please visit the [installation guide](https://duckdb.org/docs/installation/index).
+Note that the release is still being rolled out, so not all artifacts may be published yet.
 The full release notes can be found [here](https://github.com/duckdb/duckdb/releases/tag/v0.6.0).

 <!--more-->